dmauser/azure-expressroute/er-to-er-transit/ars/README.md

-# ER to ER transit using NVAs/ARS and reverse hairpin
+# Transit between ExpressRoute circuits using NVAs and ARS (reverse hairpin)

 - [Concepts](#Introduction)
     - [When to use this solution](#When-to-use-this-solution)